 In most cases the reason for your suspended license is usually due to a long-forgotten traffic ticket.
 When you fail to appear on a traffic ticket in Los Angeles County, not only is your case referred to GC Services, but a hold will be placed on your driver’s license under VC 40509.5, which will turn in to a license suspension if you do nothing about it.

 Additionally, you’ll be charged with a failure to appear under VC 40508, and your fines will nearly quadruple!
 In some cases, failure to appear on a traffic ticket results in a bench warrant being issued by the judge.

 It is not wise to pay the court outright on an unpaid traffic ticket.
 It’s much better to fight it in court, in order to keep points off of your DMV record, and to get your fines dismissed or significantly reduced.

 Get Help with Your Driving with a Suspended License Charge

 As a Los Angeles traffic ticket attorney, I represent my clients on unpaid traffic tickets as well as driving with a suspended license charges.

-You can contact me directly for a free consultation by clicking below.
+You can contact me directly for help today by clicking below.